Tiggax/zakljucna_naloga/src/sec/4rezultati.typ

 )<mu_max-fac>

+Changing the feed rate results in the following @feed.
+Red line represents a bioreactor with no feed.
+It can be seen that as the feed rate increases the concentration is increases slower.
+This could be attributed to a faster dilution of cells in the medium.

 #figure(
   caption: [Graph of viable cell density over time based on the changing values of feed rate], image("/figures/feed.png")
 )<feed>

+In @feed-fac  we can see feed rate compared to other values.
+Glucose and glutamine are similarly diluted like cell density.
+It can be seen that the concentration of product remains relativly the same for all feed rates.

 #figure(
   caption: [Graph of viable cell density over time based on the changing values of feed rate], image("/figures/feed-facet.png")
 )<feed-fac>

+Graphing glucose in @glucose and @glucose-fac and glutamine in @glutamin and @glutamin-fac it can be seen, that glucose and glutamine constants mainly affect the consumption of glucose and glutamine, with no major changes in the system.

 #figure(
   caption: [Graph of glucose concentration over time based on the changing glucose constant],